 - Treat size and fit pages as primary AI-search assets, not support leftovers.

-- Create style, occasion, body-type, material, season, and trend guides that map needs to products.
+- Create style, occasion, body-type, material, season, and trend guides that map user needs to products and categories.

-- Make shipping, returns, and authenticity information clear and internally linked.
+- Make shipping, returns, and authenticity information clear, crawlable, and internally linked from PDPs, PLPs, and guide content.

 - Use visual/social/creator content to corroborate product fit, quality, styling, and real-world use.